home-assistant/home-assistant.io/source/_integrations/yalexs_ble.markdown

 The lock must be calibrated in the Yale Access App for the door sensors to function correctly.
 If the door sensor has an unknown state or is not updating, try recalibrating the lock in the app.

 ## Obtaining the offline key

 The offline key and slot number are required to operate the lock.
-These credentials reside in the Yale Access app storage on iOS or Android devices with owner access to the lock.
+These credentials can be found in multiple places depending on the lock model.

+- August branded locks: August Cloud, August iOS App, August Android App
+- Yale branded locks: Yale Access Cloud, Yale Access iOS App, Yale Access Android App

-The Yale Access app will only save the offline key to your device's filesystem if AutoUnlock has been enabled and used at least once.
+The apps will only save the offline key to your device's filesystem if Auto-Unlock has been enabled and used at least once.
+Auto-Unlock can be disabled once the key has been loaded.

+### Yale Access or August Cloud

+The [August](/integrations/august) integration will automatically provide the offline key if the configured account has the key loaded.
+You may need to create or use a non-primary existing account with owner-level access to the lock, as not all accounts will have the key loaded.

+Yale branded locks can use the August cloud to obtain the keys.
+Accessing the August cloud to receive the key may not work unless the lock was purchased in a market that sells under both brands.
 ### iOS

 - Using [iMazing](https://imazing.com/) or [iPhone Backup Extractor](https://www.iphonebackupextractor.com/), find the backup files for the Yale Access app.